-GASB Statement No. 92, Omnibus 2020.
-The requirements of this Statement takes effect for financial statements starting with the fiscal year ending June 30, 2022.
+GASB Statement No. 91, Conduit Debt Obligations.
+The requirements of this Statement take effect for financial statements starting with the fiscal year ending June 30, 2023.
 This Statement has no material impact on LACERS financial statements.

-GASB Statement No. 93, Replacement of Interbank Offered Rates.
-The requirement in paragraph 11b will take effect for reporting periods ending after December 31, 2021.
-The requirements in paragraphs 13 and 14 takes effect for financial statements starting with the fiscal year ending June 30, 2022.
+GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+The requirements of this Statement take effect starting with the fiscal year ending June 30, 2023.
 This Statement has no material impact on LACERS financial statements.